 The UCB-FEM sedimentation model was initialized with nine cohesive layers of uniform thickness throughout the model domain.
-Layer calibration parameters include critical shear stresses of deposition ( $\tau{cd}$ ) and erosion ( $\tau{ce}$ ), erosion rate constant (E), bulk density ( $\rho$ ), and settling velocity ( $w_s$ ).
-The critical shear stress for deposition was set constant to 0.07 N/m and settling velocity was set to 0.4 mm/second and increases as a function of concentration (Winterwerp, 1999).
+Layer calibration parameters include critical shear stresses of deposition (τ{cd}) and erosion (τ{ce}), erosion rate constant (E), bulk density (ρ), and settling velocity (w_s).
+The critical shear stress for deposition was set constant to 0.07 N/m2 and settling velocity was set to 0.4 mm/second and increases as a function of concentration

+(Winterwerp, 1999).
 Other model layer parameters are shown in Table 5-4.